Cyphershadow24ar/Leet-Code/README.md

 37. (1493) Longest Subarray of 1's After Deleting One Element
 38. (1504) Count Submatrices With All Ones
 39. (1518) Water Bottles
-40. (1695) Maximum Erasure Value
-41. (1717) Maximum Score From Removing Substrings
-42. (1733) Minimum Number of People to Teach
-43. (1751) Maximum Number of Events That Can Be Attended II
-44. (1792) Maximum Average Pass Ratio
-45. (1865) Finding Pairs With a Certain Sum
-46. (1900) The Earliest and Latest Rounds Where Players Compete
-47. (1935) Maximum Number of Words You Can Type
-48. (1948) Delete Duplicate Folders in System
-49. (1957) Delete Characters to Make Fancy String
-50. (2106) Maximum Fruits Harvested After at Most K Steps
-51. (2163) Minimum Difference in Sums After Removal of Elements
-52. (2197) Replace Non-Coprime Numbers in Array
-53. (2210) Count Hiils and Valley in an array
-54. (2264) Largest 3-Same-Digit Number in String
-55. (2273) Find Resultant Array After Removing Anagrams
-56. (2300) Successful of spells and portions
-57. (2322) Minimum Score After Removals on a Tree
-58. (2327) Number of People Aware of a Secret
-59. (2348) Number of Zero-Filled Subarrays
-60. (2402) Meeting Rooms III
-61. (2410) Maximum Matching of Players With Trainers
-62. (2438) Range Product Queries of Powers
-63. (2561) Rearranging Fruits
-64. (2598) Smallest Missing Non-negative Integer After Operations
-65. (2749) Minimum Operations to Make the Integer Zero
-66. (2787) Ways to Express an Integer as Sum of Powers
-67. (3000) Maximum Area of Longest Diagonal Rectangle
-68. (3003) Maximize the Number of Partitions After Operations
-69. (3021) Alice and Bob Playing Flower Game
-70. (3025) Find the Number of Ways to Place People I
-71. (3027) Find the Number of Ways to Place People II
-72. (3100) Water Bottles II
-73. (3136) Valid Word
-74. (3147) Taking Maximum Energy From the Mystic Dungeon
-75. (3186) Maximum Total Damage With Spell Casting
-76. (3195) Find the Minimum Area to Cover All Ones I
-77. (3197) Find the Minimum Area to Cover All Ones II
-78. (3201) Find the Maximum Length of Valid Subsequence I
-79. (3202) Find the Maximum Length of Valid Subsequence II
+40. (1625) Lexicographically Smallest String After Applying Operations
+41. (1695) Maximum Erasure Value
+42. (1717) Maximum Score From Removing Substrings
+43. (1733) Minimum Number of People to Teach
+44. (1751) Maximum Number of Events That Can Be Attended II
+45. (1792) Maximum Average Pass Ratio
+46. (1865) Finding Pairs With a Certain Sum
+47. (1900) The Earliest and Latest Rounds Where Players Compete
+48. (1935) Maximum Number of Words You Can Type
+49. (1948) Delete Duplicate Folders in System
+50. (1957) Delete Characters to Make Fancy String
+51. (2106) Maximum Fruits Harvested After at Most K Steps
+52. (2163) Minimum Difference in Sums After Removal of Elements
+53. (2197) Replace Non-Coprime Numbers in Array
+54. (2210) Count Hiils and Valley in an array
+55. (2264) Largest 3-Same-Digit Number in String
+56. (2273) Find Resultant Array After Removing Anagrams
+57. (2300) Successful of spells and portions
+58. (2322) Minimum Score After Removals on a Tree
+59. (2327) Number of People Aware of a Secret
+60. (2348) Number of Zero-Filled Subarrays
+61. (2402) Meeting Rooms III
+62. (2410) Maximum Matching of Players With Trainers
+63. (2438) Range Product Queries of Powers
+64. (2561) Rearranging Fruits
+65. (2598) Smallest Missing Non-negative Integer After Operations
+66. (2749) Minimum Operations to Make the Integer Zero
+67. (2787) Ways to Express an Integer as Sum of Powers
+68. (3000) Maximum Area of Longest Diagonal Rectangle
+69. (3003) Maximize the Number of Partitions After Operations
+70. (3021) Alice and Bob Playing Flower Game
+71. (3025) Find the Number of Ways to Place People I
+72. (3027) Find the Number of Ways to Place People II
+73. (3100) Water Bottles II
+74. (3136) Valid Word
+75. (3147) Taking Maximum Energy From the Mystic Dungeon
+76. (3186) Maximum Total Damage With Spell Casting
+77. (3195) Find the Minimum Area to Cover All Ones I
+78. (3197) Find the Minimum Area to Cover All Ones II
+79. (3201) Find the Maximum Length of Valid Subsequence I
+80. (3202) Find the Maximum Length of Valid Subsequence II
 71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 70. (3307) Find the K-th Character in String Game II
 71. (3330) Find the Original Typed String I